luigisaetta/llamaindex_oracle/README.md

 * Llama-index >= 0.9.37.post1
 * Oracle Database 23c (23.4) free edition with Vector DB

-You can install a complete Python environment using the instructions in the **setup* section of the wiki.
+You can install a complete Python environment using the instructions in the **Setup* section of the Wiki.

 ## Libraries
 * OCI Python SDK